fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

+This is just one retry, not an infinite loop.
+For example, we might want
-For example, we might wish a user to reconfirm a potentially dangerous action.
+downstream to reconfirm a potentially dangerous action.

 Finally, we can perform actions that are specific to the context of the `ContT`,
 in this case `IO` which lets us do error handling and resource cleanup: